Onboarding New Products

 "Authorization:Bearer $YOUR_ACCESS_TOKEN" >> size_attributes.txt

-This example shows a small part of the returned JSON:
+Click to see an example of a small part of the returned JSON

 {